josephpanderson/josephpanderson.github.io/_teaching/2020-spring-teaching-2.md

 location: "Miami, Florida"
 ---

-(*Future - Revise as Necessary*)

-Assisted in the instruction of MSC 204 by holding office hours and grading papers.
+Assisted in the instruction of Environmental Statistics (MSC 204) by holding office hours and grading papers.